Article from Timing Revelation and More,

 Another article provided by Timing Revelation & more...

 I've been wanting to tackle this issue of Hebrews 12:1 about the "cloud of witnesses" that is misunderstood by so many Christians who ask: "Do our departed loved ones watch us from heaven?
-Some actually believe that they do because of the wrong teaching from many in the body of Christ.
+Some actually believe that they do because of the wrong teaching of many laxed preachers and teachers in the body of Christ.

-Recently, I have noticed people often quote “... a great crowd of witnesses...” as the phrase to say that their loved ones who have gone on to heaven are watching them from heaven.
+People often quote “... a great crowd of witnesses...” to be their loved ones who have gone on to heaven and who are watching them from heaven.
 What is so important here is that every time someone expresses this concept -- especially “ministers of the Gospel”-- it teaches this idea to multiple others.

 Theologically anemic